 1.)
 Print it out

-A lot of printer’s proofs are sent digitally these days.
-I would say that for us, almost 90% of the proofs we send out on a daily basis are digital PDF files.
+Most printers send digital proofs these days.
+Almost 90% of the proofs we send out on a daily basis are digital PDF files.
 In most cases PDFs are ideal because of time and cost.
-But many people just quickly glance at the screen and declare everything okay, but really nothing can help insure that everything is in good shape more than printing out the proof on your own office printer.
+But many people just quickly glance at the screen and declare everything okay.
+In truth, nothing insures that everything is in good shape more than printing out the proof on your own printer.

-Although this won’t show the final colors or paper, it will give you a clear sense of the size and let you see all the elements of the design at the printed size.
+Although this won’t show the final colors or paper, it will give you a clear sense of the size and let you see all the elements of the design.
 An on-screen PDF could be re-sized without you knowing it, making something look better or worse than the actual final piece will be.
 Print it out!

 2.)
 Text is more than spelling

 If you are glancing over the text only for spelling errors, then you may be missing quite a bit.
-With your printed out copy of a PDF, or actual hard copy from the printer, you should look for the size and readability of the utilized fonts.
+With a printed copy of a PDF, or actual hard copy from the printer, you should look for the size and readability of the fonts.
 Is everything clear?
 Is there enough space around the various blocks of text?
-Is the font too thin?
+Or is the font too thin?
 Too thick?

 Does it look like it did on screen, or is something now troubling about it?